JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 ## First, a Small Disclaimer

-This project started as curiosity-driven exploration without version control --- I wanted to quantify exactly how ridiculous that Risk game was.
+This project started as curiosity-driven exploration without version control --- I wanted to quantify just how absurd *one particular* game of Risk was.
 Many code snippets here are reconstructed to clearly show the progression of ideas, though the final results are fresh runs.

 I thought it was an article worth writing for a few reasons: